VincentSchmid/dayzLootEditor/README.md

 5. Click Set and now you're all set and can start editing your Loot

 ## Features
+### Filtering Shown Items
+In the top right corner there is a drop down, select item type and press Show items.
+Click on an item and select view linked items. it will show all items you have linked to that item Enter a keyword in the Name entry top left and press enter.

+### Editing Items
+1. Select an item or multiple by clicking shift or ctrl
+2. change the Values you want
+3. Click Update (type and rarity update instantly)

 ### Adding New Items
 Paste new Items or Items that changed Values
 Go to Database > Add Items...